m-niedzielski/digital-voltmeter/firmware/firmware_notes.md

 # Calibration Implementation Notes

 ## Overview
-A single-point gain calibration is applied to the computed input voltage to correct systematic measurement error.
+A two-point linear calibration is applied to convert raw ADC counts directly to the input voltage.
+This approach compensates for ADC reference uncertainty and component tolerances within the tested operating range.

 ## Calibration Process
-1. Raw ADC count is converted to ADC voltage.
+1. The raw ADC count is read from the analogue input.
-2. ADC voltage is scaled to input voltage using divider ratio.
+2. The input voltage is computed using a linear model:

-3. A gain correction factor is applied.
+   Vin = m · ADC + b

-## Calibration Constant
+3. The computed voltage is output via the serial interface.

-The gain correction constant K is stored as a compile-time constant.
+## Calibration Constants

-The gain correction constant was determined experimentally using two reference voltages and averaged to K = 1.035.
+The calibration constants m and b are stored as compile-time constants in firmware.

-Future versions may store this value in non-volatile memory to allow recalibration without recompilation.
+These constants were derived experimentally using two DMM-measured reference voltages and their corresponding ADC readings, as documented in `hardware/calculations/calibration.md`.

 ## Rationale
-A gain-only calibration was selected due to the observed proportional error behaviour and the absence of a significant offset error.
+A two-point linear calibration was selected due to limited available reference voltages and observed session-to-session variation in ADC reference voltage.
+This method provides accurate end-to-end voltage measurement without relying on an assumed fixed ADC reference.